AparnaGupta0301/Logical-Clifford-Synthesis/README.md

   1. Translate logical Clifford operations into linear constraints on symplectic matrices.
   2. Use **Algorithm 2** to find all symplectic solutions.
   3. Translate symplectic matrices into physical quantum circuits.
 - **Implementation**: Currently under development.
-The file will be named `algorithm_3.py`.
+The file will is named `algorithm_3.py`.Here's the revised version with improved grammar and clarity:

+Refer to the example notebooks in the `Examples` folder for implementation examples.
+Please note that the example notebook for **Algorithm 3** is incomplete and still under development.
+The author is also actively working on providing comprehensive documentation for all usage scenarios.

 ---
 ## **Citation**
 If you use these algorithms in your research, please cite the related publication:

-Rengaswamy, Narayanan, Calderbank, Robert, Kadhe, Swanand, and Pfister, Henry D.
+Rengaswamy, Narayanan; Calderbank, Robert; Kadhe, Swanand; and Pfister, Henry D.
 "Logical Clifford Synthesis for Stabilizer Codes."
 *IEEE Transactions on Quantum Engineering*, vol. 1, 2020, pp. 1–23.
 DOI: [10.1109/TQE.2020.3023419](https://doi.org/10.1109/TQE.2020.3023419)

 ---
-MIT License
+## **MIT License**

 Copyright (c) 2024 Aparna Gupta, University of Arizona